team4099/chief2/README.md

 ```

 # Zbar
-If you are on MacOS (or Linux) then you need to install zbar.
-If you have a windows machine you can skip this step.
+If you are on MacOS (or Linux) then you will need to install zbar.
+If you have a Windows machine then you can skip this step.

 If you followed the instructions to install Homebrew, then you should be able to run this command without any errors.
-If you haven't installed homebrew then scroll up and follow homebrew installation instructions above.
+If you haven't installed homebrew already then scroll up and follow the homebrew installation instructions above.

 To intstall zbar, all you have to do is run the following command: